ge-flight-analytics/emspy/README.md

 * flt  : a vector of Flight Records or flight data in Pandas DataFrame format.
 The dataframe should have a column of flight records with its column name "Flight Record"
 * start: a list-like object defining the starting times (secs) of the timepoints for individual flights.
 The vector length must be the same as the number of flight records
 * end  : a list-like object defining the end times (secs) of the timepoints for individual flights.
 The vector length must be the same as the number of flight records
+* timestep: a list-like object defining the size of timesteps in seconds for individual flights.
+Default is set 1 second.
+If you set "None", it will use the parameters' own default timesteps.
+The vector length must be the same as the number of flight records

 The output will be Python dictionary object which contains the following data:
 * flt_data : Dictionary.
 Copy of the flight data for each flight